matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 API that is defined in this MSC.
 The maximum amount of aggregations bundled before the list is truncated is determined freely by the server.

+Note that the client *can* determine the page size when calling `/aggregations` through the `limit` request parameter, the offset is solely determined by the `next_batch` token.

 For instance, the below example shows an event with five bundled relations: one replace, one reference and three thumbsup reaction annotations, with more aggregated reactions available to paginate in